 Under the Act, BLM and USFS are required to manage wild horses and burros only in HA where they were found when the Act passed in 1971.
 Through land use planning, the BLM and USFS evaluated each HA to determine if it had adequate food, water, cover, and space to sustain healthy and diverse wild horse and burro populations over the long-term.
-The areas which met these criteria were then designated as HMA and WHBT (BLM 2013, BLM 2014) (Figure 9).
+The areas which met these criteria were then designated as HMA and WHBT (BLM 2013, BLM 2018) and are shown within Figure 9 on the following page.

 BLM and USFS also evaluated each HMA to determine how much forage is available for use.
 The available forage is then allocated among wildlife, wild horses and burros and domestic livestock.
-The number of horses and burros which can graze without causing damage to the range is called the AML (BLM 2013, BLM 2014).
+The number of horses and burros which can graze without causing damage to the range is called the "appropriate management level" (AML) (BLM 2013, BLM 2018).